 This graph shows the gap between base rates and the bank rates

 After 2008, we see the gap between base rates and bank lending rates increases from 2% points to close to 4%.
 It means that mortgage holders haven’t benefited from the cut in base rates as much as you might expect.
 The rate on credit cards is mostly unaffected by base rates.

-In 2008, banks were short of liquidity, they wanted to increase their deposits and improve their balance sheets.
+In 2008, banks were short of liquidity and they wanted to increase their deposits and improve their balance sheets.
 Therefore, they were reluctant to lend and keen to attract savings.
 Therefore, they didn’t want to cut mortgage rates and lending rates.
 In effect, they were making it more profitable; they could borrow from the Bank of England at 0.5%, but they were lending out at 4%.

 Interest rates are quantity of funds

 Another issue is that the quantity of funds is important.
-After 2008, it become much difficult to get a loan.
+After 2008, it became much difficult to get a loan.
 Even if interest rates were low, people couldn’t always raise a sufficient deposit to get a mortgage.

-This suggests that traditional monetary policy (which focuses on Bank of England base rate) may be insufficient, and we need to have more focus on actual real life interest rates set by commercial banks.
+This suggests that traditional monetary policy (which focuses on Bank of England base rate) may be insufficient, and we need to have more focus on actual real-life interest rates set by commercial banks.
 See: Credit policy with examples of interest rates in EU and Spain